GilMil-stack/Lifebear/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is the property of Team November, Protexxa (Barbados) Inc.